rougin/transcribe/README.md

 ```

 > [!NOTE]
-> If the required table and columns were not specified, its default values are the same from the above-example (e.g., `locales` for table, and `locale`, `name`, and `text` values for the columns).
+> If the required table and columns were not specified, its default values are the same from the above-example (e.g., `locales` for table, and `type`, `name`, and `text` values for the columns).

 Then use the same `get` method from `Transcribe` class to get the localized word from the database table: